Invest in our sustainable fairafric shares!

 impact-oriented, transparent, respectful, environmentally conscious, visionary

-I founded fairafric in 2016 with a simple motivation - to fight a glaring injustice: only around 5% of global chocolate sales come from where the cocoa is grown, in West Africa!
+I founded fairafric in 2016 driven by a simple motivation – to fight a crying injustice: only about 5% of global chocolate sales revenue reaches the region where the cocoa is grown, West Africa!

-With the construction of a modern, solar-powered chocolate factory in rural Ghana, fairafric has already impressively demonstrated that it is possible to produce world-class chocolate in cocoa-growing countries.
+By building a modern, solar-powered chocolate factory in rural Ghana, fairafric has already impressively proven that it is possible to produce world-class chocolate in cocoa-growing countries.

-While Fairtrade remains stuck in colonial structures (Africa supplies raw materials), we have shown with our customers that value creation in Africa has a real chance.
-Now it's time to utilize our new production capacities, create more jobs and pay as many premiums as possible to our cocoa farmers.
+While Fairtrade remains stuck in colonial structures (Africa supplies raw materials), we have shown our customers that value creation in Africa has a real chance.
+Now it's time to utilize our new production capacities, create more jobs, and pay as many premiums as possible to our cocoa farmers.

 I am very proud to be part of this journey and look forward to continuing it with you in the future.
-I will continue to go full throttle and ensure that every euro invested will write a piece of chocolate history!
+I will continue to give it my all and ensure that every euro invested writes a piece of chocolate history!

 Your investment in the SDGs

-We achieve enormous impact in 7 out of 17 SDGs in all dimensions of sustainability.
+We make a huge impact on 7 of 17 SDGs across all dimensions of sustainability.

 References fairafric AG